yijiufly/BinDSAChecker/README.md

-run the IndirectCallTargetResolving.java in ghidra
+run the ghidra_scripts/BinDSA.java in ghidra